Crane, Oregon

-Crane is a census-designated place and unincorporated community in Harney County, Oregon, United States, northeast of Malheur Lake on Oregon Route 78.
+Crane is an unincorporated town and census designated place in Harney County, Oregon, United States, northeast of Malheur Lake on Oregon Route 78.
 Its population was 116 at the 2020 census.

 History

 Crane was named for the prominent local features Crane Creek and Crane Creek Gap.
 Crane Creek Gap is the pass between the Harney Basin and the drainage basin of the South Fork Malheur River.
 Crane Creek is probably named for the sandhill crane, which was once abundant in eastern Oregon.
 Crane post office was established in 1895 and discontinued in 1903.
 When the Union Pacific Railroad was completed from Ontario, Oregon, in 1916, the post office was reopened.

 Until the railroad was finished to Burns in 1924, Crane was an important livestock shipping point, and the town was thriving with its five restaurants, four hotels, three garages, two general merchandise stores, a warehouse, a lumber yard, livery stables, a dance hall, a newspaper, a bank and a movie theater.
+In the period 1927-1931, about 300 people lived in Crane.

 After a series of fires, the latest in 1938, however, the town never returned to its former prosperity.
 As of 2011, the businesses in Crane included a post office, a gas station, which is combined with a café and tavern, a farm supply store, and a local realtor.

+Taylor Perse of Eugene Weekly stated that the community effectively reoriented itself around Crane Union High School.
+The Associated Press wrote that the school became "Crane's sole reason for being".

 Geography

 Crane is in eastern Harney County along Oregon Route 78 (Steens Highway), which leads northwest 29 mi to Burns, the county seat, and southeast 64 mi to U.S. Route 95 at Burns Junction.

 According to the U.S. Census Bureau, the Crane CDP has an area of 27.0 sqkm, all of it land.
 It is 6 mi northeast of Malheur Lake and 26 mi by road northeast of the main entrance to Malheur National Wildlife Refuge.

+By 2001, the town had some residences, the school facility, a post office, and a combined gas station and store.

 Demographics

+As of the 2020 census, there were 116 people, 65 housing units, and 52 families.
+There were 110 White people, 1 person from some other race, and 5 people from two or more races.
+4 people were Hispanic or Latino.

+The ancestry was 35.1% Irish, 27.7% German, 24.5% English, 21.3% Scottish, and 2.1% French.

+The median age was 56.5 years old.
+22.3% of the population were older than 65, with 14.9% between the ages of 65 and 74, and 7.4% older than 85.

+The median household income was $31,389.
+24.5% of the population were in poverty.

+Economy

+As of 1989 residents typically did grocery shopping in Burns.
+The convenience store in Crane had some items, but not as wide of a selection compared to a supermarket.